endernewton/subdiscover/README.md

-This code base is for paper:
+This code base is for the paper:

 Chen, Xinlei, Abhinav Shrivastava, and Abhinav Gupta.
 "Enriching Visual Knowledge Bases via Object Discovery and Segmentation."
 CVPR, 2014.